RedHatQE/pylero/README.md

     svn_repo=https://{your polarion web URL}/repo
     user={your username}
     password={your password}
+    token={your personal access token}
     default_project={your default project}
     #cert_path=/dir/with/certs
     #disable_manual_auth=False
 ```

+If the token is given it will be used for login by default, else if both user and
+password are given the password will be used for login, else if user is provided
-If the password value is blank, it will prompt you for a password when you try
+and password value is blank, it will prompt you for a password, else if none of
-to access any of the pylero objects.
+them are provided it will prompt you for the token to login and access any of the
+pylero objects.

 These can also be overridden with the following environment variables:
 ```